-A bursa is a membranous sac filled with synovial fluid.
-It acts to cushion the moving parts of a joint, preventing degenerative damage.
+A bursa is a sac-like structure containing a small amount of synovial fluid.
+It functions to decrease friction between tendons, bone, and skin during movement.
 There are many bursae in the elbow, but only a few have clinical importance:

-- Intratendinous – located within the tendon of the triceps brachii.
+- Intratendinous olecranon – located within the tendon of the triceps brachii.

-- Subcutaneous – between the olecranon and the overlying connective tissue
+- Subcutaneous olecranon bursa – between the olecranon and the overlying connective tissue (implicated in olecranon bursitis).

 The joint capsule of the elbow is strengthened by ligaments medially and laterally.